 (Only correct responses shown.)

-For the subsequent part of this stunt, from starting at the bottom of the second ramp to reaching the top of its trajectory, the energy form that experienced the greatest amount of change (increase or decrease) was the tire's:
+For the subsequent part of this stunt, from just as it leaves the second ramp to reaching the top of its trajectory, the energy form that experienced the greatest amount of change (increase or decrease) was the tire's:

 gravitational potential energy. *************** translational kinetic energy. ********* rotational kinetic energy. *** (There is a tie.) ********** (Unsure/lost/guessing/help!) *********